Islandora-Collaboration-Group/ISLE/docs/contributor-docs/style-guide.md

 ---

 ## Terms We Use
-- Demo ISLE Site
+- Demo ISLE Installation
-- New ISLE Site
+- New ISLE Installation
-- Migrate to ISLE Site
+- Migrate to ISLE Environment
-- Update ISLE Site
+- Update ISLE
 - end users (not endusers)

 ---